torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 GraphQLBoolean
 --------------
 .. module:: grapple.models
-.. class:: GraphQLBoolean(field_name)
+.. class:: GraphQLBoolean(field_name, required=False)

 GraphQLStreamfield
 ------------------
 .. module:: grapple.models
-.. class:: GraphQLStreamfield(field_name)
+.. class:: GraphQLStreamfield(field_name, required=False)

 This field type supports all built in Streamfield blocks.
 It also supports custom blocks built using StructBlock and the like.

 GraphQLSnippet
 --------------
 .. module:: grapple.models
-.. class:: GraphQLSnippet(field_name, snippet_modal)
+.. class:: GraphQLSnippet(field_name, snippet_modal, required=False)

     GraphQLSnippet is a little bit more complicated; You first need to define a `graphql_field` list on your snippet like you do your page.
 Then you need